espruino/EspruinoDocs/tutorials/Bangle.js Widgets.md

 Adding the widget is very similar...

-* Come up with a short name (no spaces) for your widget that isn't listed in https://github.com/espruino/BangleApps/tree/master/apps
+* As mentioned above, come up with a short name (no spaces) for your widget that isn't listed in https://github.com/espruino/BangleApps/tree/master/apps - ideally starting with `wid`
 * Copy [the example widget](https://github.com/espruino/BangleApps/tree/master/apps/_example_widget) to `apps/yourshortname`
 * Save your widget's code to `apps/yourshortname/widget.js`
 * Find an icon for the app loader and put it in `apps/yourshortname/widget.png`